rcossio/ProEST/README.md

 After the indicated samples have been made, the probability distribution function and the cumulative distribution function are calculated.

+# Dependencies
+You should have installed AmberTools (available at http://ambermd.org/), in particular the script uses Cpptraj and ante-MMPBSA.py

+Also, a Python2.7 version is needed with access to Sys, Numpy and Random libraries.

 # More information
 For more information please check the example/ folder or write us to